lucask07/ansys-engr342/6_impedance_matching/README.md

 ## Open Narrow_Lambda/4.

 1. Here we will match a 50 Ohm source to a 10 Ohm load.
 2. Click on the transmission line closest to the load port.
 Then click 'TRL' -> 'Analysis' -> 'Details'.
-What is the length of the line in degrees (at 1 GHz)?
+What is the length of the line in degrees (at 1 GHz) [click 'Analysis' and read the value in the box 'E']?
 3. Run the simulation 'Analysis' -> 'Analyze'
 4. Inspect the S11 plot
 5. Inspect the S21 plot